Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 15 - BitTorrent.md

 - **Modern Usage:** Although BitTorrent is less used by the public now, the underlying ideas—such as decentralized downloads and fetching content from multiple locations—are used by major corporations to distribute operating system updates quickly without overloading a central server.

 >[!question]- Questions
-> - Is the same piece of the file downloaded only form one peer or the sub-layers of it can be downloaded from different peers?
 > - The integrity of the piece can be checked only when all of its sublayers are downloaded so we can calculate the root of the merkle tree and comparing with the one in the torrent file?
-> - If we said that the user start upload the file after finishing to download it what is purpose of random selection first?
-Do the client actually start to upload pieces before the whole file is downloaded?
 > - what are piece layers ($R_1,R_2, ..., R_n$) in torrent file?